Adult degree handbook

 Since participation is essential to learning, attendance at all scheduled class sessions is mandatory.
 However, we understand that from time-to-time a student may need to be absent from class so we have established the following attendance policies for our program.

-An orientation for each course takes place during the Saturday Seminars.
+An orientation to the program occurs on the Bluffton University campus at the first class session of the first course.
+At the beginning of the third semester, a Saturday session is also held to bring the cohort together physically.
 Additionally, those sessions include learning activities often different from online class sessions.
 A student may be granted one absence only (for the four semester program) from a Saturday Seminar.
 The request must be made to the academic director of adult degree completion programs in writing a minimum of 10 days prior to the requested absence.
 If the absence is granted the student will be required to meet with the course professor prior to the first mid-week online class session, complete an additional assignment and pay an additional instruction fee of $300.
 If a student is unable to give a 10 day advanced notice of absence from a Saturday Seminar or if the request is denied, the student will be dropped from the course and be required to take the course in a future semester.

 If a student must miss an online class session, he/she is responsible to contact the professor to arrange for a make-up assignment.
 This will likely be in the form of an additional written assignment.
 If a student misses two online class sessions in a given course or a Saturday Seminar and one online class session, the student must retake that course.
 No exceptions will be granted.